MiguelSilva96/distObj/README.md

 # distObj
-Distributed Objects implementation using atomix catalyst + ekit haslab.
+Distributed Objects implementation of a BookStore and a Bank, using atomix catalyst + ekit haslab.